neuhart/Adversarial_Learning_LA_Alg/README.md

 ## Scope of the Thesis
 ### Adversarial Examples:
 Adversarial Examples are deliberately perturbed versions of inputs crafted by adversaries with the goal of fooling the classifier under attack.
-Example:
+Example:<br>
 <img src="https://github.com/neuhart/Adversarial_Learning_LA_Alg/blob/main/Images/MNIST_5_plots_miscl_as_2_withLabels.png" height="250" width="500" align="center"> <br>
 The image on the left depicting the number ’5’ is unperturbed and is classified correctly by a neural network classifier.
 Using the PGD attack, the classifier is misled into predicting the number ’2’ instead.
 On the other hand, most humans would still be able to recognize the perturbed version as a ’5’.